IMadhu1/Madhu-Terraform/README.md

 Just tell to Terraform i.e create resource in Azure or AWS or GCP then it will create.Terraform is very important because irrespective of provider which we can use
 How to learn Terraform templating language Harshicorp language Template.
 Competitors to Terraform --Cross Plane and so many tools but Terraform started the universal approach where one Terraform using the concept of API as code internally
+Irresptive of providers API as code will directly talk to provider, HCL will convert the code to required API like Azure API or AWS API and apply this to create infra.
+Terraform has very good community.
+Terraform has easier code